nickoala/telepot/README.md

 - Added `UserHandler`
 - `reply_markup` parameter can accept namedtuples `ReplyKeyboardMarkup`, `ReplyKeyboardHide`, `ForceReply` as values

+**As you can see, 6.0 has just come out.
+Below documentations are not entirely up-to-date, although most of the stuff still applies.
+I will update them as soon as I can.**

 **5.0 (2015-12-28)**

 - Added webhook interface